Pre-Health Professions Tracks

 So, you want to be a doctor? dentist? physical therapist? pharmacist? or other healthcare professional?
 Great!
 You can certainly become a competitive applicant at UNA and attend one of these professional schools.
 The Pre-Health Professions Tracks at UNA are designed to provide tools, support, resources and quality academic advising for students interested in careers in the health professions.

-The Pre-Health Professions Advisor will assist undergraduates, alumni, and post-baccalaureate students by providing information about various healthcare careers and by helping students know what is required to become a competitive applicant for their health profession school.
+The Pre-Health Professions Advisors will assist undergraduates, alumni, and post-baccalaureate students by providing information about various healthcare careers and by helping students know what is required to become a competitive applicant for their health profession school.

 The first thing you need to know is that you can major in any discipline and matriculate to a health professions school.
 However, most pre-health students at UNA choose to major in biology or chemistry.
 You need to choose a major that you like, that you will like spending many hours studying, and that gives you options should you decide not to attend health professions school.